pubky/pubky-explorer/README.md

 ## Deployment

-Learn more about deploying your application with the [documentations](https://vitejs.dev/guide/static-deploy.html)
+Learn more about deploying Pubky Explorer from the [ViteJS documentation](https://vitejs.dev/guide/static-deploy.html)